 Shan, our founder, opened the business in 1986.
 In addition to making his own jewelry, and buying and selling estate jewelry, he took in simple repairs, fabricated custom jewelry, and performed complex restoration jobs… all services we still happily offer.
 His good humor and honesty has built a company culture that feels like family.
 Shan still comes in from time to time, so if you’re lucky, you may catch him!
 You can read more about Shan and the early days of the business in our History.

-Eve grew up in NYC, got her degree from Parsons School of Design,and has had a toe, hand, or foot in the jewelry industry her whole life.
-She is the resident expert on Mexican, Danish, and mid century silver jewelry, as well as vintage costume jewelry.
-Once in Portland, (seduced by both the trees and her native born husband) she found Maloy’s and “let” Shan hire her back in 2003.
-She now wears many hats at Maloy’s, manager, ad copywriter, buyer, window designer, and salesperson.
+Eve grew up in NYC, got her degree from Parsons School of Design, and has had a toe, hand, or foot in the jewelry industry her whole life.
+Once in Portland, (seduced by both the trees and her native born husband), she found Maloy’s and “let” Shan hire her back in 2003.
+She now wears many hats at Maloy’s, as manager, ad copywriter, buyer, window designer, and salesperson.
 She especially enjoys translating ideas into sparkling reality as part of our custom design team, and helping clients navigate the complex emotional situations that can sometimes arise with family jewelry.

 Originally hailing from upstate NY, Nina came to the Pacific Northwest to study animation and stayed for the mellow attitude and the weather.
 She soon found that her skills at building armatures for animation translated beautifully to the jewelry field.
 In 2010, a chance encounter in a yoga studio parking lot brought Nina to us.
 Nina loves helping couples enjoy the process of finding the right rings, remembering everyone’s name (and making the rest of us look bad), and getting to know our clients better.